Music Opportunities FAQ

 Are there religious vocal ensembles at Oberlin?

 Yes, there is a gospel choir offered through the conservatory, which is organized and directed by Professor La Tanya Hall, Associate Professor of Jazz Voice.
 Any student can audition to participate, and those interested should contact Professor Hall.
-There is also a student-run group called Voices for Christ, which is a smaller ensemble of students who perform gospel and Christian songs.
+There are also a number of student-run groups that vary from year-to-year focused on sacred music.

 Are there vocal ensembles geared towards contemporary music?

 Yes, Oberlin College Choir performs a wide array of repertoire, including new music from living composers – even pieces written by faculty in our Composition Department.
-There are often new vocal ensembles being formed around contemporary commercial and classical music as well.
-The Phlox Choir, as part of the new, student-led Phlox Ensembles that also includes an orchestral group, continues to perform many contemporary pieces in line with their mission to showcase works written by women, trans, and non-binary composers beginning with their first concert over Winter Term in 2019.
-You can also sing in a cappella groups (such as the newly created Sourgum Experimental Vocal Ensemble) or offer an ExCo class in contemporary choral music to sing with like-minded individuals.
+There are often new vocal ensembles or performance-based student organizations being formed around contemporary commercial and classical music.
+You can also sing in a cappella groups or offer an ExCo class in contemporary choral music to sing with like-minded individuals.

 Musical Theater Opportunities